inmindos/thinking-flaws/Essentialism.md

     "cbias-meaning-from-stereotypes"
   ]
 source: "https://en.wikipedia.org/wiki/Essentialism"
+excerpt: "Philosophical view that all things have a set of properties that are necessary to their identity."
 ---

 Philosophical view that all things have a set of properties that are necessary to their identity.
 Comes from Plato - all things have an "essence".